dominic-farquharson/build-a-book/README.md

 # Installation Instructions:

 1. Clone or download repo.
+    1. Or if you'd like to just test it out.
+Click on the relevant build above to download the compiled version.
 1. All of the needed dependencies are included within the package.json.
 1. Run npm install in root of project folder.
     1. Make sure the latest version of Node is installed.